 We use an evidence-based approach in the treatment and management of a broad spectrum of respiratory disorders in young patients.
 We perform both inpatient and outpatient consultations for chronic pediatric respiratory problems.

 Special Diagnostic and Treatment Programs

 We offer several special programs to address specific pediatric pulmonary needs.

-Pulmonary Function Laboratory, under the supervision of Alejandrina Behagen, uses state-of-the-art equipment to perform comprehensive testing, including:
+The Pulmonary Function Laboratory, under the supervision of Alejandrina Behagen, uses state-of-the-art equipment to perform comprehensive testing, including:

-Bronchoscopy Suite at Mount Sinai is one of the most comprehensive flexible bronchoscopy programs for young patients in the region.
+The Bronchoscopy Suite at Mount Sinai is one of the most comprehensive flexible bronchoscopy programs for young patients in the region.
 In addition to routine procedures involving direct visualization of the airway and collection of fluid for analysis, we use advanced approaches such as airway and transbronchial biopsies.
 For very complex situations, we offer specialized services such as cryotherapy/cryobiopsy, balloon dilation, foreign body retrieval, laser/argon plasma coagulation, and navigational bronchoscopy.
 We work closely with colleagues from ENT and adult pulmonology to provide the best possible outcome for your child.

-Complex Asthma Clinic diagnoses and manages patients with asthma who may need an alternative to aggressive conventional therapy.
+The Complex Asthma Clinic diagnoses and manages patients with asthma who may need an alternative to aggressive conventional therapy.
 Coordinated by Samantha Rose, PNP, the Complex Asthma Clinic routinely administers non-steroid based therapies (i.e. monoclonal antibodies) and actively runs study protocols for treating the most severely affected young patients.